Once the No. 1 player in New England, it made sense that Rohan Shastri would dominate Berkshire County high school tennis this spring.

 Shastri finished the season perfect, never really facing a challenge until Wayland's Will Sharton forced a tiebreaker in the first set of the state championship match.
 It was another remarkable achievement to bring a state title back to Berkshire County.
 It was just like how he wowed the New England tennis community by rising to No. 1 in two age groups despite hailing from relatively obscure Williamstown.

 But this return to high school tennis -- for the first time since middle school -- wasn't about wins and losses.
-It was about doing it for Mount Greylock and enjoying time with his friends.
-Shastri's skills certainly rubbed off, though.

 "There's plenty of advice he'd give us in terms of ‘Swing through the ball more,' or ‘Don't drop your shoulder.'
 Technical things," said fellow senior Jonah Majumder.
 "Also, the mental aspects.
 He's played in so many matches.
 He would say, ‘You just got to fight.
 This is a big point.
 Don't let yourself get out of this.' ...
 He knows how to win matches."